WADA chief says Armstrong should lose Tour titles

 Armstrong, who has never failed a doping test, said he would jump at the chance to put the allegations to rest once and for all, but refused to participate in the USADA process, which he called "one-sided and unfair".

-Australian Fahey dismissed Armstrong's criticism of USADA and said he had found the doping authority to be a "very professional organization" that had followed the rules in the cyclist's case.
+Australian Fahey dismissed Armstrong's criticism of USADA and said he had found the doping authority to be a "very professional organisation" that had followed the rules in the cyclist's case.

 "They have acted on rules which are compliant with the WADA code," Fahey said.
-"Now Mr. Armstrong has said: 'Enough, I'm not going any further' and he's endeavored to shoot the messenger.
+"Now Mr. Armstrong has said: 'Enough, I'm not going any further' and he's endeavoured to shoot the messenger.

 "I think that's disappointing ...
 He's never gone before a tribunal.
-There's never been a hearing related to this behavior, so what is he tired of?"
+There's never been a hearing related to this behaviour, so what is he tired of?"

 Fahey said the issue was now for USADA to make a formal decision with sanctions attached, and said the weight of evidence against Armstrong, and his refusal to respond to the charges, made the allegations "factual".